-Dioecious, spineless Tree may reach 30m+.
+This deciduous, spineless Tree may reach 30m+.
 Watery sap is present.
-Simple Leaves.
-Base 3-veined Deciduous.
-Small wind pollinated Flowers are regular and lack petals.
-Fruit: red, fleshy drupe.
-Seeds small.
+Simple alternate Leaves have a 3-veined Base.
+Small greenish, regular Flowers lack petals and are wind pollinated.
+The talked Fruit is a red, fleshy drupe.
+Seeds are small.

 Celtis mildbraedii, Celtis franksiae, Celtis usambarensis, Celtis soyauxii.